Morwenn/cpp-sort/README.md

 * [Fixed-size sorters](https://github.com/Morwenn/cpp-sort/wiki/Fixed-size-sorters) can be used to efficiently sort tiny fixed-size collections
 * [Measures of presortedness](https://github.com/Morwenn/cpp-sort/wiki/Measures-of-presortedness) can be used to evaluate the disorder in a collection

-Here is a more complete example of what the library can do:
+Here is a more complete example of what can be done with the library:

 ```cpp
 #include <algorithm>